Student Move-In Information

 First-Year Students: August 13, 2021

-Check-in will be held all day.
-You will be sent your assigned check-in time and details on where you will pick up your keys in your arrival email in July.
+Check-in will be held all day on Friday, Aug.
+13, 2021.
+Your arrival email, sent to your Westminster email on July 9, includes your assigned check-in time and details about where to pick up your keys in your arrival email being sent in July.
 You must arrive during this designated time to keep your room reservation.
 There are no early move-ins unless you are in a preexisting early arrival group.

 Returning Students: August 16–17, 2021

-You will be sent your assigned check-in date and time and details on where you will pick up your keys in your arrival email in July.
+Check-in for returning residents will be held on Monday, Aug.
+16 and Tuesday, Aug.
+17 2021.
+Your arrival email, sent to your Westminster email on July 9, includes your assigned check-in date, time, and details about where to pick up your keys.
 You must arrive during this designated time.
 There are no early move-ins unless you are in a preexisting early arrival group.